West Woodbine Beach, Dune and Meadow Habitat, Biodiversity report Summer 2022.

 Common Racoon- L5

 This area is utilized year-round by hundreds of nature lovers from all walks of life who enjoy this wild patch of urban nature in an otherwise, well manicured park.

-The report will continue to be updated throughout the summer and fall of 2022.
+The report will continue to be updated throughout the seasons.
+There are always new discoveries.